mgonczerzewicz/mgonczerzewicz/README.md

 - 👋 Hi, I’m @mgonczerzewicz
 - 👀 I’m interested in coding, automobile and gaming
-- 🌱 I’m currently learning HTML & CSS & RWD
+- 🌱 I’m currently learning: HTML & CSS & RWD
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking new adventure in IT
 - 📫 How to reach me?
 Contact email: michalgon4@gmail.com

 <!---